 Best Ways to Prevent Freezer Burn

-Here are the best ways to prevent freezer burn from happening and keep food looking and tasting good after staying in your freezer.
+Here are the best ways to prevent freezer burn and keep food looking and tasting good after staying in your freezer.

 Use a Vacuum Sealer

-One of the best tools you can have for preventing freezer burn is to get a vacuum sealer for your food.
-(Foodsaver is one of the best brands) A vacuum sealer will keep any air from getting to your food, stoping crystallization from moisture in the air, and freezer burn from the cold air on your food.
+One of the best tools for preventing freezer burn is to get a vacuum sealer for your food.
+(Foodsaver is one of the best brands) A vacuum sealer will keep any air from getting to your food, stopping crystallization from moisture in the air, and freezer burn from the cold air on your food.

 Make Sure All the Air is Out